GlenORCL/OraFree_db_apex/README.md

 - you might want to copy the ssl/cert.crt into your browser and trust it

 Later use:
-1. stop.sh ENV - ENV default to DEV, to stop all running servers
+1. ORCLENV.sh stop [ENV] - ENV default to DEV, to stop all running servers
-2. start.sh ENV - ENV defaults to DEV, to start the servers
+2. ORCLENV.sh start [ENV] - ENV defaults to DEV, to start the servers
-3. DESTROY_AND_SETUP.sh - destroys all data and recreates the servers
+3. ORCLENV.sh DESTROY_AND_SETUP [ENV] - destroys all data and recreates the servers
 4. Another environment/machine setup :
-  * copy apex_DEV.env to apex_TST.env
+  * copy config_DEV.env to config_TST.env
   * edit appropriately - IMPORTANT - change local port for DB and ORDS - they must be different to DEV local ports
   * you can comment out samples url and zip, and they won't be done in this environment
-  * DESTROY_AND_SETUP.sh TST
+  * ORCLENV.sh DESTROY_AND_SETUP TST
-  * stop.sh TST
+  * ORCLENV.sh stop TST
-  * start.sh TST
+  * ORCLENV.sh start TST

 Advanced use:
 1. add files to vm_scripts/oradb/scripts/setup/